thekaushikls/thekaushikls.github.io/public/blog/posts/2025-Kheerganga.md

 <br>around the campfire, where we sat
 <br>we also had a nice chat

-<br>Dawn was here, and snow so near
+<br>Dawn was here and snow so near
 <br>we started uphill with a little fear
 <br>as rains may make it harder
 <br>for us to venture farther